nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * Input values will overwrite **all** existing values that were assigned to the specified field.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-* This command will check for duplicate contact before edit is executed.
-Check will be conduct on whether `p/PHONE_NUMBER` already exists on another contact if it is edited.
-If the new edited phone number is the same as the old one, the command will go through.
+* This command will check for duplicate phone number before edit is executed.
+If the new phone number is used by another person, the command will not be executed.

 Examples:
 *  `edit 3 n/Bobby Tay e/bobbytay@u.nus.edu` Edits contact displayed at index 3 and changes the name of the contact to `Bobby Tay` and email to `bobbytay@u.nus.edu` respectively.